-- Organizational Design Changes: Anticipated significant modifications in organizational structure. - Development Plans: Strategies for training and development, enhancing diversity and equality, modifying terms and conditions, policy formulation, boosting staff engagement, and developing volunteer programs. - Governance Structure Adjustments: Plans for the establishment of subsidiaries, control mechanisms for these entities, and any changes in the overall governance structure. - Board Development: Strategies for board member recruitment, succession planning, new creation, committee and engaging the board in fundraising activities. - Capital Maintenance and Development: Plans for developing sustaining and physical assets. - Investment in Intangible Assets: Strategies for investing in intellectual property and brand development. - System Upgrades: Anticipated significant changes in systems, moving to cloud-based applications, updating ticketing systems, or introducing donor management systems.
+- Organizational Design Changes: Anticipated significant modifications in organizational structure. - Development Plans: Strategies for training and development, enhancing diversity and equality, modifying terms and conditions, policy formulation, boosting staff engagement, and developing volunteer programs. - Governance Structure Adjustments: Plans for the establishment of subsidiaries, control mechanisms for these entities, and any changes in the overall governance structure.

+- Board Development: Strategies for board member recruitment, succession planning, new committee creation, and engaging the board in fundraising activities. - Capital Maintenance and Development: Plans for sustaining and developing physical assets. - Investment in Intangible Assets: Strategies for investing in intellectual property and brand development. - System Upgrades: Anticipated significant changes in systems, like moving to cloud-based applications, updating ticketing systems, or introducing new donor management systems.